Skip to Content

 One of the quirkier things to do during your 3 days in Brussels is to visit Mini-Europe.

-As the name suggests, it’s a miniature version of Europe and an open-air museum that’s located at the bottom of the Atomium.
+As the name suggests, it’s a miniature version of Europe and an open-air museum located at the bottom of the Atomium.

 I love these types of places and it was fun to walk around and take in all the sights in Europe such as the Eiffel Tower and the Colosseum.